Introduction

 https://secure.lekab.com/addressbook/api/listtags

-with the contents of the HTTP body:
+with the contents of the HTTP body (username and password for compatibility with older integrations):

 {